shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 # 60 Days of Udacity Challenge

+### Day 11

+Containers!
+I like the concept a lot, finally I got there in the lesson 17.

+**Link of the day**

+A Full DevOps Course on How to Run Applications in Containers https://youtu.be/fqMOX6JJhGo

+**Quote of the day:**

+*"Any code of your own that you haven't looked at for six or more months might as well have been written by someone else."* — Eagleson's Law

+---

 ### Day 10

 I studied lesson 16 about Networking.
 One of the most hard things for me is to configure networks properly.